 - Display resolution: 1280 x 800 or higher (Retina displays supported)

 Table of Contents

 Ethics statement: Macphun kindly provided us with an evaluation copy of Luminar to test.
 We were not asked to write anything specific about the software in exchange for the opportunity and were not provided any other compensation of any kind to publish this article.
 All opinions we express regarding Luminar are our own.
 Within the article, there are Macphun affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
-Don’t worry – prices remain the same for you.
+If you buy something after clicking the link, we will receive a small commission.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 Interface, ease of use and presets